Criminal asset recovery – legal frameworkConfiscation – legal framework

 Third parties have the right to make representations as to the extent of any interest in the defendant’s property under section 10A of POCA or otherwise at the enforcement stage of confiscation proceedings.
 However, the legislation does not permit significant discretion.
 In R v Morrison EWCA Crim 351, the Court of Appeal confirmed that, although a confiscation order must be proportionate, it did not permit a general exercise of balancing interests, with the result being that a family home was deemed to be a tainted gift and included in the recoverable amount even though the consequence might be that the family would be made homeless.Expenses

 Can the costs of tracing and confiscating assets be recovered by a relevant state agency?

-Where the court considers it just and reasonable to do so, an order for costs against the defendant may be made under section 18 of the Prosecution of Offences Act 1985.
-The amount of the costs ordered can be whatever the court thinks is just and reasonable based on the prosecution’s costs estimate, the relevant test differing slightly depending on the circumstances and the court making the order.
+Where the court considers it just and convenient to do so, an order for costs against the defendant may be made under section 18 of the Prosecution of Offences Act 1985.
+The amount of the costs ordered can be whatever the court thinks is just and reasonable based on the prosecution’s costs estimate.
 The purpose of the costs award is to compensate the prosecutor and not to punish the defendant.
 An order should be made where the defendant has the means to pay.Value-based confiscation

 Is value-based confiscation allowed?
 If yes, how is the value assessment made?